Below, you can find a list of projects (in reverse chronological order) that I'm working on/have worked on, along with my collaborators.

 The manuscript detailing these findings is published in the journal Animal Behaviour.

-Collaborators: Smruti Pimplikar, Neethu Thulasi and Dr. Axel Brockmann
+Collaborators: Smruti Pimplikar, Neethu Thulasi and Axel Brockmann

 The effect of optic flow on the waggle dance behaviour has been previously explored in A. mellifera, using foragers trained in an artificial tunnel.